Bisphosphonate: Long-term risks

 In large studies, women taking bisphosphonates for osteoporosis have had unusual fractures ("bisphosphonate fractures") in the femur (thigh bone) in the shaft (diaphysis or sub-trochanteric region) of the bone, rather than at the femoral neck, which is the most common site of fracture.
 However, these fractures are rare (12 in 14,195 women) compared to the common hip fractures (272 in 14,195 women), and the overall reduction in hip fractures caused by bisphosphonate is more than the increase in unusual shaft fractures.
 There are concerns that long-term bisphosphonate use can result in over-suppression of bone turnover.
 It is hypothesized that micro-cracks in the bone are unable to heal and eventually unite and propagate, resulting in atypical fractures.
-Such fractures tend to heal poorly and often require some form of bone stimulation, for example bone grafting as a secondary procedure.
-This complication is not common, and the benefit of overall fracture reduction still holds.
+Such fractures tend to heal poorly and often require some form of bone stimulation, for example, bone grafting as a secondary procedure.
+This complication is uncommon, and the benefit of overall fracture reduction still holds.
 In cases where there is concern of such fractures occurring, teriparatide is potentially a good alternative because it does not cause as much damage as a bisphosphonate does by suppressing bone turnover.

-Three meta analyses have evaluated whether bisphosphonate use is associated with an increased risk of esophageal cancer.
+Three meta-analyses have evaluated whether bisphosphonate use is associated with an increased risk of esophageal cancer.
 Two studies concluded that there was no evidence of increased risk.

 Chemistry and classes

 All bisphosphonate drugs share a common phosphorus-carbon-phosphorus "backbone":

 The two PO_{3} (phosphonate) groups covalently linked to carbon determine both the name "bisphosphonate" and the function of the drugs.
 Bis refers to the fact that there are two such groups in the molecule.

-The long side-chain (R2 in the diagram) determines the chemical properties, the mode of action and the strength of bisphosphonate drugs.
+The long side-chain (R2 in the diagram) determines the chemical properties, the mode of action, and the strength of bisphosphonate drugs.
 The short side-chain (R1), often called the 'hook', mainly influences chemical properties and pharmacokinetics.

 See nitrogenous and non-nitrogenous sections in Mechanism of action below.

 Pharmacokinetics

-Of the bisphosphonate that is resorbed (from oral preparation) or infused (for intravenous drugs), about 50% is excreted unchanged by the kidney.
+Of the bisphosphonate that is resorbed (from oral preparation) or infused (for intravenous drugs), about 50% is excreted unchanged by the kidneys.
 The remainder has a very high affinity for bone tissue, and is rapidly adsorbed onto the bone surface.
 Once bisphosphonates are in bone, they have a very long elimination half-life that can exceed ten years.